dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 Disable debug logging when troubleshooting is complete:

-1. To disable the enhanced debug log, peform either of the following:
+1. To disable the enhanced debug log, perform either of the following:
    * Remove the `<handlerSettings>` from the *web.config* file locally and redeploy the app.
    * Use the Kudu console to edit the *web.config* file and remove the `<handlerSettings>` section.
 Save the file.